samaritan23/samaritan23/README.md

 - 👋 Hi, I’m @samaritan23
 - 👀 I’m an open-source enthusiast
-- 🌱 I’m currently learning web development and app development
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on web development projects more specifically backend development
 - 📫 How to reach me ...

 <!---